Building and telling a bulletproof data story

 Whether you’re the lone data-cruncher in your organization or the manager of a big-time newsroom, we’re going to share techniques everyone can use to ensure they’ve got bulletproof data.
 We will first go over questions everyone should ask to avoid dangerous mistakes and assumptions, and then give tips on how to incorporate that data into a compelling story.

 Pam Dempsey is the executive director of the Midwest Center for Investigative Reporting.
-She is an award-winning journalist with investigative reporting and editing experience on topics including agribusiness, migrant farm workers, health, housing and Native American government.
-Dempsey is an online, print and radio journalist and has helped coordinate the start-up of two online newsrooms that heavily emphasize data journalism.
+She is an award-winning journalist who has done investigative reporting and editing on topics including agribusiness, migrant farm workers, health, housing and Native American government.
+Dempsey, who is an online, print and radio journalist, has developed community engagement programs and investigative reporting workshops. @pamelagdempsey

 Andy Lehren is senior editor for the NBC News investigative team.
 Previously at The New York Times.
 Led NBC’s work on the Implant Files collaboration.
 Mined the Snowden files.
 Probed Wikileaks diplomatic cables troves, including for the best-selling book “Open Secrets.”
 Covered the military, policing. terrorism, more.
 Honors include a Polk, Peabody, three IRE awards and contributing to a Pulitzer.
 Specializes in data journalism.
 Teaches @cunyjschool. @lehrennbc

 No tipsheets have yet been uploaded for this event.